About Us - Niagara Region

 Use the form above to find your loved one.
 You can search using the name of your loved one, or any family name for current or past services entrusted to our firm.Click here to view all obituaries

 Euthanasia comes from the Greek expression meaning ‘good death’ and refers to assisted dying.
 The assistance ends the life of a pet in a painless way.
 Euthanasia is performed for merciful reasons in order to end suffering.

-All pet owners want their pet’s last moments to be comfortable as possible and stress free for themselves and their pet as the situation can be.
+All pet owners want their pet’s last moments to be comfortable as possible and as stress free for themselves and their pet as the situation can be.
 A question commonly asked is “Can the veterinarian come to our home to administer euthanasia ?”
 The answer is yes.
 The decision to end a loved pet’s suffering and discomfort is never easy.
-Euthanasia is peaceful, painless and dignified.
-If your veterinarian does not provide in home service, there are a number of compassionate mobile vets who will come to your home.
+Pet euthanasia is peaceful, painless and dignified.
+If your veterinarian does not provide in-home service, there are a number of compassionate mobile vets who will come to your home.

 A list of things to think about regarding making a decision for pet euthanasia:

 Euthanasia, the painful decision. (read article)

 Grieving doesn't always end with the funeral: subscribe to our free daily grief support email program, designed to help you a little bit every day, by filling out the form below.